 Think of a technique as a tool.
 With a technique-based mindset, you will focus on implementing single attacks, individual tools.
 Using one tool to try to apply and make work, and if it does not, use another and then another hoping to submit.
 All the while not being able to get ahead in the match or strategizing for your opponent to fall in your game.
 It is difficult to become creative simply based on tools.
 But when you learn the concepts you learn the art – the essence of Jiu Jitsu; where you can apply the tools to create the art.
 By grasping the concepts you can adapt and apply more attacks.
 You can develop your own game and learn how to tailor techniques to your own body and ability.
 This will enable you to be able to more effectively improvise and respond to bad situations.

-By no means am I minimizing techniques.
+I am not minimizing techniques.
 Instead, I am emphasizing the concept of position that will allow you to implement the submission/technique.
 A conceptual understanding of Jiu Jitsu is demonstrated when a student is able to flow from one technique to another.
 To be able to accomplish this, they must have a thorough understanding of the position they are in.

 Another way to illustrate a technique versus concept-based approach is say you have a gun… a friendly NERF gun.
 The techniques are the bullet darts.
 A technique-based approach would have you load one bullet and then shoot, then load one again, and shoot, and so on.
 However, a concept-based understanding allows you to load all bullets at once and shoot one after another without hesitation for a faster, more efficient attack.
 This approach does not allow your opponent the space to counter attack and enables you to stay ahead of the game.